The

 stage-hogging stars by the end of it - to see that, basically, everybody

-first steps.
-Madeleine Lee, a singer/songwriter, singing coach and
+steps.
+Madeleine Lee, a singer/songwriter, singing coach and practitioner

-practitioner of "holistic song therapy" (which uses voice
+of "holistic song therapy" (which uses voice work to help

-work to help individuals confront insecurities and explore their creativity),
+individuals confront insecurities and explore their creativity), says

-says she has worked with clients in their 80s, helping them to finally
+she has worked with clients in their 80s, helping them to finally realize

-It's the most natural thing, but you can be so conscious of it.
-It's
+the most natural thing, but you can be so conscious of it.
+It's a question

-a question of un-programming all those voices that say, 'You can't
+of un-programming all those voices that say, 'You can't do that' and

-have powerful implications for the rest of your life.
-"I could
+powerful implications for the rest of your life.
+"I could already

-already sing," she says, "but Madeleine helped me not try
+sing," she says, "but Madeleine helped me not try so hard,

-so hard, to be able to sing effortlessly and openly.
-It felt much
+to be able to sing effortlessly and openly.
+It felt much more a part

-more a part of me and that carried into my life.
-I felt more confident
+of me and that carried into my life.
+I felt more confident about being

 But it's not only in the realm of holistic medicine and alternative